-Water in its relation to Health and Disease:-(1).
-The character and classification of Drinking Water.
-(2) Causes and Sources of the Impurities found in Water, and Methods of Purification.
-(3) The Diseases conveyed by water, and the Methods of dealing with Epidemics of such Diseases.
+IV.
+Water in its relation to Health and Disease:-The character and classification of Drinking Water.
+Causes and Sources of the Impurities found in Water and Methods of Purifi-

+Sources of the Impurities found in Water and Methods of runication.
+The Diseases conveyed by water, and the Methods of dealing with Epidemics of such Diseases.

-II.
-Air, in relation to Health and Disease:-(1) The Causes and Sources of the Impurities found in the Air.
-(2) The Diseases conveyed through the Air.
-(3) The quantity of Air necessary for Health, the Principles of Ventilation.
+V. Air, in relation to Health and Disease:-The Causes and Sources of the Impurities found in the Air.
+The Diseases conveyed through the Air.
+The quantity of Air necessary for Health.